jeffwright13/pytest-recap/README.md

 ### Generating an Interactive HTML Report

+- Durations in the HTML report are now displayed with 6 decimal places for values under 10 seconds, and as human-friendly strings (e.g., `1m 2s`, `2h 3m 4s`) for longer durations.
+- Session metadata (start/stop time, duration) is always shown if available, and robustly extracted from recap JSON.
+- Warnings and errors are deduplicated to avoid repeated messages.
+- The report summary includes outcome percentages for each result type.

 After running your tests with pytest-recap, you can convert the `recap.json` file to a modern, interactive HTML report:

 ```bash